MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-end-to-end-azure-devops-with-prompt-flow.md

 - An Azure subscription with the [free or paid version of Azure Machine Learning](https://azure.microsoft.com/free/).
 - An Azure Machine Learning workspace.
 - [Git version 2.27 or newer](https://git-scm.com/downloads) running on your local machine.
-- An [Azure DevOps organization](/azure/devops/organizations/accounts/create-organization) where you have the ability to create a project and an Azure Repos source control repository.
-An Azure DevOps organization helps you collaborate, plan and track your work and code issues, and set up continuous integration (CI) and continuous deployment (CD).
+- An [Azure DevOps organization](/azure/devops/organizations/accounts/create-organization) where you have the ability to create a project, an Azure Repos source control repository, and Azure Pipelines pipelines.
+An Azure DevOps organization helps you collaborate, plan and track your work, code, and issues, and set up CI and CD.
 - An understanding of [how to integrate GenAIOps with prompt flow](how-to-integrate-with-llm-app-devops.md).

+>[!NOTE]
-- If you use Azure DevOps and Terraform to spin up infrastructure, the [Terraform extension for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) installed.
+>If you use Azure DevOps and Terraform to spin up infrastructure, you need the [Terraform extension for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) installed.

 ### Set up a prompt flow connection